dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 * **Revocation challenges:** Once issued, tokens may be valid for many services until expiration, complicating immediate revocation.
 This can, however, be mitigated by issuing short-lived tokens and tailoring subject structures to individual downstream services.
 * **Increased complexity at the edge:** The edge component must handle external authentication data verification as well as internal token generation and signing, making it a critical security component.

+### On Privacy By-Design

+Privacy concerns — particularly around cross-context linkability and the risk of exposing internal identifiers — affect all identity propagation patterns, though their severity depends on how externally received authentication data is handled.

+Implementation of patterns like [External Identity Propagation](#external-identity-propagation) and [Simple Service-Level Identity Forwarding](#simple-service-level-identity-forwarding) typically directly reuse externally visible authentication data within the system.
+This increases the risk that internal identifiers (e.g., `sub` claims in JWTs) become externally observable, enabling correlation of user activity across contexts.
+Such reuse undermines core privacy goals like pseudonymisation and data minimisation and conflicts with principles of integrity and confidentiality — all central to privacy-by-design thinking.

+In contrast, patterns like [Token Exchange-Based Identity Propagation](#token-exchange-based-identity-propagation) and [Protocol-Agnostic Identity Propagation](#protocol-agnostic-identity-propagation) help enforce privacy boundaries by transforming or isolating authentication data before it’s used internally.
+That doesn’t mean these patterns — or their specific implementations — are immune to privacy risks.
+They simply make it easier to adopt techniques such as opaque tokens, session-referencing cookies, or identifier mapping, which reduce unnecessary exposure of user-specific identifiers.
+Even so, mapped identifiers can still reveal the existence of a persistent relationship with the system, which may be problematic in certain contexts.
+Still, these patterns embody privacy-by-design principles more effectively — and as a positive side effect, tend to align well with legal requirements such as the GDPR (Art.
+5(1)(b, c, f), Art.
+32, Recitals 26 and 30), CCPA, and similar frameworks.

 ## Authorization Patterns